sampriktabasu/CS111HW0/README.md

 ## Cleaning Up

-Remove the kernel module with the following command: sudo rmmod proc_count.ko
+Remove the kernel module with the following command: sudo rmmod proc_count

 Inside the code, clean up is performed using the function proc_remove() in the kernel module's exit function to clean up the directory that was created by proc_create_single upon init.